Survey to Assess Cancer-Related Community Health Needs

 Cancer: A Community Health Needs Assessment: Executive Summary identifies and assesses cancer-related community health needs in the primary service areas served by Mather and St. Charles Hospitals.
 In addition, it will serve as a foundation for developing and implementing a strategy to address those needs that the hospitals determine they are able to meet in whole or part and that are not currently met.

-Click HERE to download a PDF of this report.
+Click HERE to download a PDF of the 2015 report.

 St. Charles Hospital is Accredited by the Commission on Cancer (CoC)

 As a CoC-accredited cancer program, St. Charles demonstrates an important commitment to providing all patients with access to services they need from diagnoses through treatment, rehabilitation, and survivorship care.